 I see things, too.
 Like how you smile less with me than with other kids.
 I see how Daddy’s forehead gets all creased when he is yelling at me.
 I see people roll their eyes when I show them a new toy and how they sound all mad when they ask me to stop singing.

 I want people to know I feel like they don’t like how I am.
-I want Daddy to know I am not stupid and it hurts my feelings when he says, “Are you dumb?”
+I want Daddy to know I am not stupid.
 I want you to know I don’t like it when you yell.
 I hate when I ask someone a question and they say, “It’s none of your business.
 Stop interrupting.”
 I’m just curious.

 I just want it to stop.
 The yelling, comparing me to other kids that are “normal.”
 How people tense up sometimes when I just walk into the room.
 I want people to say I am nice and funny and good at drawing and not follow it with, “If only he could focus like that in other areas.”
 I just want to feel like it’s ok to be me.